ltdev22/docker-containers/laravel-env/docker/php/README.md

 See the main README.md file for more details.

+### Run schedule and queue commands

+Any schedule or queue tasks can either run through the *artisan* service like:
+`docker-compose run --rm artisan queue:work --queue=foo --tries=3 --stop-when-empty` or `docker-compose run --rm artisan schedule:work` etc, but to stop them will need to run `docker-compose stop CONTAINER_ID`.
+However we can also use the *scheduler* and the *queue* services like this:
+`docker-compose run -d scheduler`

 ### Running PHP Unit tests

 Likewise with *artisan* container we can run the same way a *phpunit* container for running any tests we have